Don’t become a victim of cybercrime

 - Infect more people via your trusted reputation and status

 Once hackers have compromised your IT systems, they can use your name and reputation to aid in further attacks – against your network of contacts.
-Once they have your credentials, they exploit your trusted status and phish their way around your contact network, by using your trusted reputation as a legitimate source to trick people into providing information, or allowing the hacker to access their systems and sensitive data.
+Once they have your credentials, they exploit your trusted status and work their way around your contact network, masquerading as the user of a compromised email account, for example.

-To help prevent hackers gaining access to your credentials, business systems, finances and data, Neuways provide a range of cyber security solutions that will help to protect every single aspect of your business, from mobile devices to business devices, from your business network to your work devices at home.
+To help prevent hackers gaining access to your credentials, business systems, finances and data, Neuways provide a range of cybersecurity solutions that will help to protect every single aspect of your business from all known attack vectors used by cybercriminals.

 - Cloud-based anti-virus